harris-jacob/toy-mailer/README.md

 ## Getting started

 This project is managed with [pnpm](https://pnpm.io/).
 Also `docker` & `docker compose` is required to run the temporal server locally.
+The temporal docker compose file requires some environment variables, to use the same version of everything as me, just copy the top level `.env.template` to `.env`.

 To install dependencies: